 However, that poor sucker the viewpoint character doesn’t have the privilege of distance and rather than experiencing life-changing epiphany, goes crazy.
-The ‘going crazy’ part is a standard fixture of cosmic horror but think widely; they may lose their senses, they may (these days) suffer PTSD.
+The ‘going crazy’ part is a standard fixture of cosmic horror but think widely; they may lose their senses, they may (these days) suffer PTSD or psychological trauma.
 In any case, the human mind isn’t equipped to process the experience.

 In many well-known tales of Cosmic Horror, the main character dies at the end.
 This is partly why you don’t want the audience getting too attached to them.

 Cosmic horror is difficult to write because it’s hard to awe a modern audience with a completely new idea.
 However, the subgenre makes for excellent parody.
 (Horror and comedy are a great genre blend.)
 Welcome To Night-Vale is a popular parody of cosmic horror, released as a podcast in the format of local radio.
 The Hitch-hiker’s Guide To The Galaxy can be considered parody of cosmic horror as well.

 THE HITCHHIKER’S GUIDE TO THE GALAXY

 Suppose a good friend calmly told you over a round of drinks that the world was about to end?
 And suppose your friend went on to confess that he wasn’t from around here at all, but rather from a small planet near Betelgeuse?
 And what if the world really did come to an end, but instead of being blown away, you found yourself hitching a ride on a spaceship with your buddy as a travelling companion?